Training at IOI-Canada

 ALUMNI CONTINUING PROFESSIONAL DEVELOPMENT

 Offered jointly by IOI-Canada and IOI-Southern Africa, this free course

-alumni across the network consists of three modules delivered over nine
+alumni across the network consisted of three modules delivered over

 live sessions.
 Through

 participants explored new and emerging issues in UNCLOS and ABNJ;

 Climate Change and Health of the Ocean; and Small-scale Fisheries.
 For